aaronstevenwhite/arcweight/CONTRIBUTING.md

 # Contributing to ArcWeight - Quick Start

 Thank you for your interest in contributing to ArcWeight!
-This is a quick start guide to get you up and running.
-For comprehensive documentation, see our [Developer Guide](docs/contributing.md).
+This guide provides everything you need to get started with contributing to the project.

 ## Quick Setup